11 of the best homeschool websites that offer free curriculum or supplements! We’ve tested each of them through the years.

-I have found some free homeschool websites that I have either used in the past or am currently using in our homeschool.
+I have found some of the best online homeschool sites that I have either used in the past or am currently using in our homeschool.
 I hope you find something useful in this list that will make your homeschool experience a little richer as well as a little easier.

-Here are eleven of the best educational websites for homeschoolers that we use (or used to use) on an almost-daily basis!
+Here are eleven of the best homeschool websites that we use (or used to use) on an almost-daily basis!
 We’ve outgrown some of these sites (like Book Adventures), but they served us well when my kids were young!

 Whether you’re looking for a full-time online course to you use in your homeschool or you’re looking for websites to supplement what you’re already using, these sites are just what you’re looking for.

 From online books to full courses and lapbooks to printables, be sure to check out all of these educational websites to see how you can incorporate them on a daily basis or just as needed.
+You could even check out some online courses since there are such a wide range of courses on offer!
 They’re sure to save you time and money in your homeschool journey!

 I love Heritage History!
 This site is a wonderful place to explore all branches of history – Ancient History, Biblical History, World History, and American History.
 They have a broad spectrum of history curricula that is for purchase.